sfrostenson/gulp-starter-backbone/README.md

 # Gulp Template

-Gulp template with Browserify + Backbone
+Gulp template with browserify, jQuery, bootstrap, backbone/lodash, and D3/topojson dependencies.

 ## Dependencies
 This template uses gulp and browserify as a project scaffolding tool.
 To use it, you'll need node and gulp installed.